 30 years of research has shown that everyone benefits when people of all kinds of abilities live, learn, and play together.

 So what is the problem?
 Why isn’t inclusive education or access to inclusive communities more common?

 I’ve got the answer for you.
-It is really a simple.
+It is simple.

 In fact, you won’t believe how simple it is.

 You need to ask for inclusion.

 That is it.
-The more people ask (even demand) to be included (for themselves or their children) the more pressure will be on your schools and your community to provide opportunities.
+The more people ask (even demand) to for inclusion (for themselves or their children) the more pressure will be on your schools and your community to provide opportunities.

-But that is the easiest part of this whole process.
+But that is the most natural part of this whole process.
 Because after you request will come the excuses why they can’t accommodate you and your family.

 Take a look at our Inclusive Resources page.

 There are links to research and other information that will help you be on your way to advocate for inclusion in your very own context.